MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

-As the person setting up the <abbr  title="Highlighted Content Web Part">HCWP</abbr>:
+As the person setting up the HCWP:

-- You'll be using a <abbr  title="Highlighted Content Web Part">HCWP</abbr> to retrieve documents from 3 different sites in the same tenant.
+- You'll be using a HCWP to retrieve documents from 3 different sites in the same tenant.
 Each document will use a shared Site Column with a value applied.
-The <abbr  title="Highlighted Content Web Part">HCWP</abbr>'s job is to return any documents with a matching value for this Site Column.
+The HCWP's job is to return any documents with a matching value for this Site Column.